apache/spark/docs/ml-frequent-pattern-mining.md

 * `freqItemsets`: frequent itemsets in the format of DataFrame("items"[Array], "freq"[Long])
 * `associationRules`: association rules generated with confidence above `minConfidence`, in the format of DataFrame("antecedent"[Array], "consequent"[Array], "confidence"[Double]).
-* `transform`: For each transaction in itemsCol, the `transform` method will compare its items against the antecedents of each association rule.
+* `transform`: For each transaction in `itemsCol`, the `transform` method will compare its items against the antecedents of each association rule.
 If the record contains all the antecedents of a specific association rule, the rule will be considered as applicable and its consequents will be added to the prediction result.
 The transform method will summarize the consequents from all the applicable rules as prediction.
 The prediction column has